-The Valedictorian of the graduating eighth grade class is the student who has earned the highest cumulated grade point average in his or her class, with no grade lower than a B. Included in this GPA calculation are all the core academic subjects from 6th through 8th grades.
-The Salutatorian is the student with the second highest cumulated GPA.
-All courses, in 6th-8th grades, must have been completed at St. Rose-McCarthy School.
+The Valedictorian of the graduating eighth grade class is the student who has earned the highest cumulative grade point average in his or her class, with no grade lower than a B. Included in this GPA calculation are all the core academic subjects from 6th through 8th grades.
+The Salutatorian is the student with the second highest cumulative GPA.
+All CORE courses, in 6th-8th grades, must have been completed at St. Rose-McCarthy School.